thynguyen115/GoogleLocal-RatingPrediction/README.md

 # GoogleLocal-RatingPrediction

 # Course:
-- This is an assignment from __CSE 158 - Web Mining and Recommender Systems__, UC San Diego, Professor Julian McAuley, Fall 2021.
+- This is an assignment from __CSE 158 - Web Mining and Recommender Systems__
+- University of California, San Diego
+- Professor Julian McAuley
+- Fall 2021

 # Overview:
 - The assignment aims to predict the ratings of a business/service on *Google Local Reviews* by using gPlusUserId, gPlusPlaceId, and some temporal components such as the datetime (months/years/quarters/...) that users leave their reviews.